DOI-USGS/planetary-sdi/content/moon/strategy/roadmap.md

 Provide a mechanism to bring users together, such as data producers (who make the data products), providers (who manage the data products lifecycle), and data integrators (who provide the data to end users) to create an interconnected user group.

 #### Anticipated Outcomes
-The Lunar SDI benefits from maximizing the availability of interoperable Lunar data to support the broadest possible user community.
-As a communication tool, the Lunar SDI helps connect data creators with data stewards who ensure that generated data are broadly available.
-We anticipate this objective resulting in the identification of institutions that wish to act as data stewards and to whom data creators can submit data for inclusion in the Lunar SDI.
+A location where members of the lunar exploration community, including data producers, data providers, and data users can connect to ensure that lunar data are accessible, discoverable, and highly usable.

 #### Approach
 Our primary approach is to first lay the groundwork to incorporate data contributions from data creators in a transparent manner where the expectations of the data creators, custodians, and data integrators are clearly identified and documented.
 Planned initial steps include developing clear documentation of standards and formats that are expected for all data products in the Lunar SDI, ensuring such documentation is publicly available, and engaging Lunar data producers.
 Once this initial foundation is established, we will identify institutions that are willing and able to serve as data stewards and engage the broader data community in these efforts.